 ZEV Regulatory Calculator

 California’s zero emission vehicle (ZEV) regulation is a credit-based percentage requirement intended to balance vehicle sales with the type of vehicle technology being produced.
 The regulation itself does not specify a vehicle sales volume target.
-Staff developed a ZEV Calculator to help answer the question of how many vehicles could result from the regulation, and help show the potential effect various flexibilities and developing technology has on the overall number of vehicles.
+Staff developed a ZEV Calculator to help answer the question of how many vehicles could result from the regulation, and help show the potential effect various flexibilities and developing technology has on the overall number of vehicles produced.

 2017 ZEV Calculator Tool (Excel - 222 KB)